 In connection with the Board's ongoing review of its leadership structure, the Board has determined that the position of Chairman should be held by a non employee of the Company.
 The Board believes that the current leadership structure, which separates the roles of Chief Executive Officer and Chairman, fosters effective governance and oversight of the Company.
 The Chairman is responsible for advising the Chief Executive Officer and presiding over meetings of the Board and consulting with the Chief Executive Officer on Board meeting agendas.
 The Chief Executive Officer is responsible for setting the Company's strategy and leading the Company's day to day performance.
 We believe this governance structure promotes balance between the authority of those who oversee our business and those who manage it on a day to day basis.
 Our Board's, including each of our committees', as appropriate, role in risk oversight includes risk analysis and assessment in connection with each financial and business review, update and decision-making proposal and is an integral part of all Board deliberations.
 Each of our Board Committees is focused on specific risks within their areas of responsibility, but the Board believes that the overall enterprise risk management process is more properly overseen by all of the members of the Board.
-The Audit Committee is responsible for overseeing the management of financial and accounting risks.
-The Compensation Committee is responsible for overseeing the management of risks relating to executive compensation plans and arrangements.
+The Audit Committee is responsible for overseeing the management of risks relating to executive compensation plans and arrangements.
 The Nominating Committee is responsible for overseeing the management of governance risks.